 Newcomer Families and DPSCD as Partners in Students’ Academic Achievement

 Build partnerships between newcomer families and DPSCD that encourage consistent participation in their child’s academic achievement by supplying language and social support where appropriate.
-Success is measured by parent attendance to listening and engagement sessions, Parent Academy participation, the number of families processed through the McKinney Vento program and requested translation/interpretation services for District and school-based events.
+Success is measured by parent attendance at listening and engagement sessions, Parent Academy participation, the number of families processed through the McKinney Vento program and requested translation/interpretation services for District and school-based events.

 Culturally-Responsive Instruction and Standards-Aligned Curricular Materials for Newcomers

 Instruction is delivered by ESL/ELL endorsed and culturally competent educators who use data from the World Class Instructional Design and Assessment (WIDA) screener to design individualized language plans for each newcomer and identify appropriate English language interventions.
-Bilingual Education school support teams and central office staff supply learning opportunities for teachers to build instructional capacity and cultural competency and aid in the selection and evaluation of high-quality instructional materials aligned to English Language Development (ELD) standards that move students toward English language proficiency.
+Multilingual Education school support teams and central office staff supply learning opportunities for teachers to build instructional capacity and cultural competency and aid in the selection and evaluation of high-quality instructional materials aligned to English Language Development (ELD) standards that move students toward English language proficiency.
 Success is measured by individualized language plans (ILPs), professional learning opportunities, and comparative WIDA growth of newcomers who take part in program interventions to those who do not.

 Sustainable Systems that Serve Newcomers